Home » Posts tagged 'humanity' (Page 2)

 (An ecologist contemplates and celebrates the land, and recommends an expansion of our moral world.)

-LeopoldArcherAldo Leopold in Mexico, 1938.
-Courtesy of the Aldo Leopold Archives at the University of Wisconsin
+Aldo Leopold in Mexico, 1938.
+Courtesy of the Aldo Leopold Archives at the University of Wisconsin.

-Today it is routine in courses on ecology, forestry, conservation, environmental philosophy or land use, to introduce three personalities as the fathers of modern concern for nature, the three voices that first and most strongly urged us to enlarge our conception of what in this world is a proper object of moral consideration: Henry David Thoreau, John Muir, and Aldo Leopold.
+In today’s courses on ecology, forestry, conservation, environmental philosophy or land use, three personalities are routinely introduced as the fathers of modern concern for nature, the three who first and most strongly urged us to enlarge our conception of what in this world is a proper object of moral consideration: Henry David Thoreau, John Muir, and Aldo Leopold.
 Contemporary American (and to some extent world) culture has been impacted by A Sand County Almanac, as by Thoreau’s Walden, to such an extent that we cannot yet begin to assess it.
 Nevertheless, I would argue that we as a culture have still not attended to the two main lessons A Sand County Almanac would teach us.

 (more…)